panaverse/learn-modern-python/README.md

 This course is part of the [GenAI, Web 3, and Metaverse Program](https://docs.google.com/presentation/d/1XVSZhmv4XH14YpyDxJIvYWiUrF1EO9tsUnle17wCLIc/edit?usp=sharing)

-After completing this course, move on the [Learn Generative AI Repo](https://github.com/panaverse/learn-generative-ai)
+After completing this course, move on to the [Learn Generative AI Repo](https://github.com/panaverse/learn-generative-ai)

 ## What is Modern Python?